openshift/runbooks/alerts/cluster-monitoring-operator/AlertmanagerClusterFailedToSendAlerts.md

 ## Meaning

-The alert `AlertmanagerClusterFailedToSendAlerts` is triggered when **all** Alertmanager instances in a cluster has consistently failed to send notifications to an integration.
+The alert `AlertmanagerClusterFailedToSendAlerts` is triggered when all Alertmanager instances in a cluster have consistently failed to send notifications to an integration.

 ## Impact

-A fraction of notifications to the integration are not delivered.
+Some notifications are not delivered to the integration.

 ## Diagnosis

-Check the logs of the `alertmanager-main` pods in the `openshift-monitoring`
+Review the logs of the `alertmanager-main` pods in the `openshift-monitoring` namespace by running:
-namespace:

 ```console
 $ oc -n openshift-monitoring logs -l 'alertmanager=main'
 ```

-Below is a non-exhaustive list of reasons for this alert to be fired.
+The following reasons might cause this alert to fire:

-- Unreachable endpoint
+- The endpoint is not reachable.
-- Misconfigured address or credentials
+- The endpoint's URL or credentials are misconfigured.

 ## Mitigation

-The resolution depends on the particular issue reported in the logs.
+How you resolve the problem causing the alert to fire depends on the particular issue reported in the logs.